kullawattana/Jenny-GenAI-Application-V1/README.md

 ## ภาพรวมโปรเจค

-**Jenny Kiosk** เป็นแอปพลิเคชันตู้บริการตนเอง (Kiosk) สำหรับร้านค้าปลีก Jaymart พัฒนาด้วย Flutter รองรับทั้ง iOS, Android, Web, macOS, Linux และ Windows ผู้ใช้สามารถ:
+**Jenny Kiosk** is a self-service kiosk application for Jaymart retail stores, built with Flutter and supported across iOS, Android, Web, macOS, Linux, and Windows.
+Users can:

-- ค้นหาและดูข้อมูลสินค้าด้วย AI (AWS Bedrock)
+- Search and browse products powered by AI (AWS Bedrock)
-- สนทนากับ AI Assistant "Jayne" เพื่อรับคำแนะนำสินค้า
+- Chat with AI Assistant "Jayne" for personalized product recommendations
-- ดูโปรโมชั่น / ยืนยันตัวตน / จัดการตะกร้าสินค้า
+- View promotions, verify identity, and manage their shopping cart
-- รองรับ 2 ภาษา: ไทย / อังกฤษ
+- Switch between 2 languages: Thai / English

 ---